 Category A felonies can be sealed only once ten (10) years have passed since the case ended.
-Aliens charged with category A felonies face certain deportation unless the case gets thrown out or changed to a non-deportable crime.
+Aliens charged with these crimes face certain deportation unless the case gets thrown out or changed to a non-deportable crime.

-Below, our Las Vegas criminal defense attorneys answer frequently-asked-questions about category A felonies in Nevada, including definitions, penalties, and record seal time frames.
+Below, our Las Vegas criminal defense attorneys answer common questions about category A felonies in Nevada, including definitions, penalties, and record seal time frames.
 Click on a topic to go to that section.

 - 1. What are Category A felonies in Nevada?